Ulmus davidiana var. japonica 'Mitsui Centennial'

 The Japanese Elm cultivar Ulmus davidiana var. japonica 'Mitsui Centennial' is a cold-resistant selection raised at the Morden Experimental Station, Manitoba, Canada, in the 1970s, originally for use in the prairie regions.
-It was named to mark the centenary in 1980 of the London branch of Mitsui & Co., being one of a batch of Asiatic elms, some sourced from Canada (including 'Jacan'), donated to the UK in that year by the company.
+The tree was named to mark the centenary in 1980 of Mitsui & Co. and was one of three Japanese elm cultivars sourced from Canada (the others 'Jacan' and 'Thomson') donated to the UK in that year by the company's London office.

 Description

 Similar in appearance to 'Jacan'.
 The species does not sucker from roots.